keboola/connection-docs/components/extractors/storage/azure-datalake-gen2/index.md

 {:toc}

-This extractor loads a single or multiple CSV files from a filesystem in Azure Datalake Gen2 and stores them in tables in Keboola Connection (KBC) Storage.
+This extractor loads a single or multiple CSV files from a filesystem in Azure Datalake Gen2 and stores them in tables in Keboola Storage.

-After creating a new configuration, select the files you want to extract from Azure Datalake Gen 2 and determine how you save them to KBC Storage.
+After creating a new configuration, select the files you want to extract from Azure Datalake Gen 2 and determine how you save them to Keboola Storage.

 ## Configuration
 [Create a new configuration](/components/#creating-component-configuration) of the **Azure Datalake Gen 2** extractor.